the fuji grill beaverbrook townhouse

 kiyoto japanese restaurants london

-Originating outside the city centre and quickly graduating inwards, this low-key, pared-back sushi joint has a fiercely loyal local following, and now has a total of five separate outposts in West Hampstead, Mill Hill, Cockfosters, Borehamwood and Hatch End.
-Offering the finest quality sushi, along with some inventive house rolls of its own (plus a number of cooked classics – the black cod is second-to-none), don’t miss the signature dragon roll of prawn tempura and cucumber, wrapped in avocado and topped with tobiko, tempura flakes and dressed with mayonnaise and teriyaki sauce.
-The rainbow roll filled with fresh crab and avocado wrapped in salmon, tuna, squid, white fish, yellowtail, mackerel and dusted with tobiko is also well worth trying.
-There are also more tempura rolls, gyozas and carpaccios than you can shake a stick at.
+This low-key, pared-back sushi joint has a fiercely loyal local following, with a total of five outposts in West Hampstead, Mill Hill, Cockfosters, Borehamwood and Hatch End.
+Offering the finest quality sushi, along with some inventive house rolls (plus a number of cooked classics – the black cod is second-to-none), don’t miss the signature dragon roll of prawn tempura and cucumber, wrapped in avocado and topped with tobiko, tempura flakes and dressed with mayonnaise and teriyaki sauce.
+The rainbow roll, filled with fresh crab and avocado wrapped in salmon, tuna, squid, white fish, yellowtail, mackerel and dusted with tobiko, is also well worth trying.
+There are also more tempura rolls, gyozas and carpaccios than you can shake a chopstick at.
 If you’re hosting a party any time soon, Kiyoto also provides custom platters to order.

 Visit kiyotosushi.co.uk